-Periodic maintenance fees, renewal fees, annuity fees, and various other government fees on patents and/or applications will be due to be paid to the USPTO and various government patent agencies outside of the United States over the lifetime of our patents and/or applications and any patent rights we may obtain in the future.
+Periodic maintenance fees, renewal fees, annuity fees, and various other government fees on patents and/or applications will be due to be paid to the USPTO and various government patent agencies outside of the United States over the lifetime of our patents and/or patent applications and any patent rights we may obtain in the future.
 We rely on our outside counsel to pay these fees.
 The USPTO and various non-U.S. government patent agencies require compliance with several procedural, documentary, fee payment, and other similar provisions during the patent application process.
 We employ reputable law firms and other professionals to help us comply.
 In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the applicable rules.
 There are situations, however, in which non-compliance can result in abandonment or lapse of the patents or patent applications, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 In such an event, potential competitors might be able to enter the market, and this circumstance could harm our business.

-The patent applications that we have covering our product candidates are limited to specific formulations, preparations and devices, and methods of use and manufacturing processes, and our market opportunity for our product candidates may be limited by the lack of patent protection for the active ingredient itself and by competition from other formulations and manufacturing processes, as well as administration methods that may be developed by competitors.
+The patent applications that we have covering YCANTH (VP-102) and our cantharidin-based product candidates are limited to specific formulations, preparations, and devices, and methods of use and manufacturing processes, and our market opportunity for YCANTH (VP-102) and our cantharidin-based product candidates may be limited by the lack of patent protection for the active ingredient itself and by competition from other formulations and manufacturing processes, as well as administration methods that may be developed by competitors.